- Oops!Something went wrong.Please try again later.

 How Have Estimates Been Moving Since Then?

-Currently, Universal Health Services has a nice Growth Score of B, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+At this time, Universal Health Services has a nice Growth Score of B, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Universal Health Services has a Zacks Rank #1 (Strong Buy).
-We expect an above average return from the stock in the next few months.
+Notably, Universal Health Services has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.